cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (get-pid-from-postmodern)
 ```

+→ integer

 Get the process id used by postgresql for this connection, but get it from the postmodern connection parameters.

 ### get-search-path

 ```lisp
 Function: (get-search-path)
 ```

-Returns the default schema search path for the current session.
+Retrieve the current search path.

 ### index-exists-p

 ```lisp
 Function: (index-exists-p index-name)
 ```

+→ boolean

-Check whether a index exists.
-Takes either a string or a symbol for the index name.
+Tests whether an index with the given name exists.
+The name can be either a string or a symbol.

 ### insert-dao

 ```lisp
 Generic Function: (insert-dao dao)
 ```

-Insert the given object into the database.
+→ dao

+Insert the given dao into the database.
+Column slots of the object which are unbound implies the database defaults.
+Hence, if these columns has no defaults defined in the database, the the insertion of the dao will be failed.
+(This feature only works on PostgreSQL 8.2 and up.)

 ### list-all-constraints

 ```lisp
 Function: (list-all-constraints table-name &optional (strings-p))
 ```

+→ list

-Uses information_schema to list all the constraints in a table.
+Users information\_schema to list all the constraints in a table.
 Table-name can be either a string or quoted.
-Turns constraints into keywords if strings-p is not true.

 ### list-available-extensions

 ```lisp
 Function: (list-available-extensions)
 ```

-Returns available postgresql extensions per pg_available_extensions
+→ list

+List the postgresql extensions which are available in the system to the currently connected database.
+The extensions may or may not be installed.
+→ list

+Lists extensions that are available to be installed in the database.
+Returns a list of lists where each sublist has the name of the extension, the default version, the installed version (if any) and a comment string.

 ### list-available-types

 ```lisp
 Function: (list-available-types)
 ```

+→ list

 List the available types in this postgresql version.

 ### list-columns